abarb014/rshell/README.md

 * Supports piping, `|`.
 * Includes a custom `ls` program that supports the `-alR` flags as well as color based on filetype.
 * Includes a custom `cp` program that will copy files, but not overwrite existing ones.
+* Fully functioning `cd` command that allows the user to change to a different directory.
+It only accepts two arguments, and will completely ignore anything after the second argument.

 ##Known Bugs